jruby/jruby-mains/README.md

 then the web-application uses the same loading semantic as the standalone execution.

-of course you can just unpack the application.jar into **WEB-INF/classes** which does not make a difference since from both location all the ruby sources are loaded via the jruby-classloader.
+of course you can just unpack the gems.jar and application.jar into **WEB-INF/classes** which does not make a difference since from both location all the ruby sources are loaded via the jruby-classloader.

 ## using jruby-mains